How can I tell if I have bed bugs?

-Bedbug fecal dropping can be found along mattress lips, inside dressers, outlet covers, behind headboards, inside box springs, just about anyplace.
+Bedbug fecal dropping can be found along mattress lips, inside dressers, outlet covers, behind headboards, inside box springs, and just about any place.
 Eggs are very well protected and sometimes impossible to reach.
-We have found them nesting behind outlet covers, this means bed bugs can harbor inside walls.
+We have found them nesting behind outlet covers, which means bed bugs can harbor inside walls.
 Keep looking and if you suspect anything, give us a call.

 Can I use insecticides on bed bugs?

 You should not treat bed bugs yourself as you can make the condition worse.
 Further, bed bugs have grown resistant to many insecticides.